JedLee6/Top150-LeetCode-Quick-Review-Notes/09_Binary_Tree_General/071_Binary_Tree_General_101._Symmetric_Tree.md

 ### Iterative Approach

-An iterative approach can be implemented using a queue to perform a level-order traversal, where we compare nodes level by level.
+An iterative breadth-first search approach can be implemented using a queue to perform a level-order traversal, where we compare nodes level by level.

-Here is the iterative solution with detailed annotations:

 ```java
 import java.util.LinkedList;
 import java.util.Queue;

 public class Solution {
     // Main method to check if a tree is symmetric
     public boolean isSymmetric(TreeNode root) {
         // If the root is null, the tree is symmetric
         if (root == null) {
             return true;
         }
         // Initialize a queue for level-order traversal
         Queue<TreeNode> queue = new LinkedList<>();
         // Add the left and right children of the root to the queue
         queue.offer(root.left);
         queue.offer(root.right);
         // Process nodes while the queue is not empty
         while (!queue.isEmpty()) {
             // Remove two nodes from the front of the queue
             TreeNode left = queue.poll();
             TreeNode right = queue.poll();
             // If both nodes are null, continue to the next pair of nodes
             if (left == null && right == null) {
                 continue;
             }
             // If one node is null and the other is not, the tree is not symmetric
             if (left == null || right == null) {
                 return false;
             }
             // If the values of the nodes are different, the tree is not symmetric
             if (left.val != right.val) {
                 return false;
             }
             // Add the children of the nodes to the queue in a mirrored order
             queue.offer(left.left);
             queue.offer(right.right);
             queue.offer(left.right);
             queue.offer(right.left);
         }
         // If all nodes are processed without finding a mismatch, the tree is symmetric
         return true;
     }